chengenzhao/fxcity/README.md

 Demo goes here:
 https://github.com/chengenzhao/fxcity-demo

-Note: javafx is native depdendencies so standard JRE(Java runtime) won't work.
-We need to expand the runtime. here is the expanded runtime and Github Action provides download for it.
+Note: Javafx is a native dependency so standard JRE(Java runtime) won't work.
+We need to expand the runtime.
+Here is the expanded runtime and Github Action provides download for it.
 https://github.com/chengenzhao/fxgl-runtime